shanoaice/express-convert/README.md

 - `res.cookie`: Koa uses the `cookie` module to do the job, so the option is a little bit different, for more information, see [Koa documents](https://koajs.com/#context).
 - `res.clearCookie()`: Koa does not support it, so this function will always return undefined and do nothing.
 - `res.download()` and `res.sendFile()`: Koa does not support it, so this function will always return undefined and do nothing, consider use `res.attach()` to do file hosting job.
 - `res.end()`: This generally does nothing because in Koa you do not need to end the response manually, just do nothing.
-Koa will end the response for you.
+Koa will end the response automatically.
-- `res.jsonp()`: Koa does not have integrated support for this method, this is only a simple implementation and it currently does not support custom callback name.
-If you want to get full jsonp support, have a look at [koa-jsonp](https://github.com/kilianc/koa-jsonp).
+- `res.jsonp()`: Koa does not have integrated support for this method, this is only a simple implementation.
+For better jsonp support, have a look at [koa-jsonp](https://github.com/kilianc/koa-jsonp).
 - `res.location()` and `res.links()`: Koa does not have integrated support for them, but I plan to implement them in future versions, now they generally do nothing.
 - `res.render()`: Koa does not support this, so it does nothing.